JJLongoria/aura-helper-sf/messages/ah.scan.report.run.md

 # description

-Execute an entire project code analisys and generate a complex and navigable report in HTML like SonarQube
+Execute an entire project code analisys and generate a complex and navigable report in HTML like SonarQube or Similars

 # flags.name.summary